mnit-rtmc/iris/docs/incident_dms.md

 incident attributes and location on the freeway network to make suggestions.

 Each message is composed of three lines: **descriptor**, **locator** and **advice**.
-Each of these may have an abbreviated version, which is used only when the normal version does not fit the width of the sign.
+Messages are only suggested if a match is found for all three lines.
+Each line may have an abbreviated version, which is used only when the normal version does not fit the width of the sign.

 ## Range